shubham-021/Notes-GTR/learnings.md

 - A list that is more dynamic in size

 - Slice
-    - Slice is an abstraction of an Arrya
+    - Slice is an abstraction of an Array
     - Slices are more flexible and powerful: variable-length or get and sub-array of its own
     - Slice are also index-based and have a size , but is resized when needed